deis/controller/README.md

 For more information about the Deis Workflow, please visit the main project page at https://github.com/deis/workflow.

-## Beta Status

-This Deis component is currently in beta status, and we welcome your input!
+We welcome your input!
 If you have feedback, please [submit an issue][issues].
 If you'd like to participate in development, please read the "Development" section below and [submit a pull request][prs].

-The following features are not ready in Beta, but will be coming soon.

-- Complete SSL support
-- Backup and restore features
-- Persistent storage (though it can be manually configured)

 # About